Skip to content

 # num_retries defaults to 0 → no retries!

-Solution: Always explicitly set num_retries:
+Solution: Always explicitly set num_retries when you want retries:

 config = RetryConfig(